Renting for the first time doesn’t need to feel daunting. You just need to know what to do and when.

 5. Do you want bills included or excluded?

-Most students want bill included.
-These include gas, electric and water.
-This may be easier and more hassle-free if there’s eight of you in a house.
-However, not every property offers bills included and sometimes it can be cheaper.
+Most students want bills included.
+These include gas, electric, water and internet.
+This may be easier and more hassle-free if there’s five or more of you in a house.
+However, not every property offers bills included and sometimes it can be cheaper to go for a bills exclusive option.
 You may not be able to make a decision right now but it’s just something to be aware of when you’re looking.
+We can help you with this process.

 If you contact us, those are the five questions we’ll ask you.
 The next step is to start looking for properties that match what you want or contact us and we’ll help find the property for you.